• Skip to primary navigation

 STEP 1: Create an Adjustable Loop

-To begin, grab the tail of the yarn and place it over the flat of your palm.
+To begin, hold the tail end of the yarn in your left hand. and place it over the flat of your palm.

-Now, take the working end of the yarn coming from the ball and wrap it around your first two fingers.
+Now, Wrap the working yarn (the part connected to the yarn ball) around your index finger and middle finger to form a loop.
 As you do this, rotate your hand to make a full loop, and gently cross the working end of the yarn over the tail end.

 STEP 2: Hook and Pull Up